titpetric/PeerLive/README.md

 It's work with **Peerjs** , **Videojs** and **WebRTC**.

-It's a prof of concept so don't focus on the code quality.
+It's a prof of concept.

-I hope you found it interresting and feel free to contact me

 Riquirement
 ==========